 Healthcare Imaging By Bone Scan

 A bone scan is an diagnostic test which uses a very small amount of radioactive dye to help reveal problems with bone metabolism (the process where by bones break down and rebuild themselves).
-Your body creating new bone formation is part of the healing process for when bones are broken or injured and a bone scan is a good way to assess for any abnormal metabolic activity in the bones.
+Your body creating new bone formation is part of the healing process for when bones are broken or injured and a healthcare imaging investigation such as a bone scan is a good way to assess for any abnormal metabolic activity in the bones.

 How Bone Scanning Works